lockonstratos216/testwebsite/README.md

 internet connection for docker also make sure to give privilliges to the shell scripts

-thats it, rest is taken care by docker and you can do your stuff
+thats it, rest is taken care of by docker and you can do your stuff